gotuna/gotuna/README.md

 <a href="https://goreportcard.com/report/github.com/gotuna/gotuna"><img src="https://goreportcard.com/badge/github.com/gotuna/gotuna" alt="Go Report Card" /></a>
 </p>

-# GoTuna - progressive web framework written in Go
+# GoTuna - Web framework for Go
 NOTE: This project is under heavy development and is not ready for production use.

 # Documentation